ronna-s/go-ood/README.md

 make run-maze > tmp/maze.html
 ```

-Open the maze.html file in the browser to see the result.
+Open tmp/maze.html file in your browser to see the results of your code.
 You can run the app multiple times to see your gopher running through different mazes.

 ---